Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Double Higgs Production

 \subsection{HEFT Calculation}

-For our HEFT di-Higgs analysis, we adopt the power counting scheme based on the chiral dimension $N_{\chi}$ as introduced in section \ref{sec_powercounting_recap}.
-At the level of matrix elements, we truncate the relevant contributions according to the prescription that also counts powers of the strong coupling constant $g_s$, working up to order $N^{s, \mathcal{M}}_{\mathrm{HEFT}} = 6$.
-From Eqs.~(\ref{N_HEFT}) and (\ref{Ns_HEFT}), this requires operators up to chiral dimension $N_{\chi} = 4$, whose explicit forms have been reported in \cite{Buchalla:2013rka,Brivio:2016fzo,Sun:2022ssa, Sun:2022snw}.
-We focus on the CP and custodial symmetry preserving operators and assume a weakly coupled and renormalizable UV completion.
+For our HEFT di-Higgs analysis, we adopt the power counting scheme based on the chiral dimension $N_{\chi}$ as introduced in Section \ref{sec_powercounting_recap}.
+The truncation of cross section contributions that arise from the product of matrix elements $\mathcal{M}_a$ and $\mathcal{M}_b$ is performed by selecting a maximal order $N_{\rm HEFT}^{\mathrm{trunc}}$ and only keeping contributions that satisfy

+In this work, we include contributions up to $N_{\rm HEFT}^{\mathrm{trunc}} = 10$, which is motivated by the state-of-the-art calculation of Ref.~\cite{Buchalla:2018yce}, which captures the effect of NLO QCD corrections of the contributions involving $N_{\chi}=0$ HEFT operators and the $N_{\chi}=2$ operator $g_s^2 G^a_{\mu \nu} G^{a \mu \nu} \mathcal{F}_G(h)$.
+As will be displayed in Table~\ref{tab:classification}, the two-loop and real radiation pieces scale as $N_{\rm HEFT}^{s, \mathcal{M}} = 6$ and $N_{\rm HEFT}^{s, \mathcal{M}} = 5$, respectively, such that the LO-virtual interference and the square of the real radiation part give rise to cross section contributions with $N_{\rm HEFT}^{s} = 10$.
+However, confronting the di-Higgs calculation with the $N_{\chi}=2$ and $N_{\chi}=4$ operators that have been reported in Refs.~\cite{Buchalla:2013rka,Brivio:2016fzo,Sun:2022ssa, Sun:2022snw}, the NLO QCD corrections are not the only contributions that arise up to $N_{\rm HEFT}^{\mathrm{trunc}} = 10$.
+Thus, we aim to complement the results of Ref.~\cite{Buchalla:2018yce} by the missing contributions that stem from these $N_{\chi}=2$ and $N_{\chi}=4$ operators.
+In particular, we focus on the CP and custodial symmetry preserving operators and assume a weakly coupled and renormalizable UV completion.
 Thus, each insertion of a gluon field strength tensor $G^{a}_{\mu \nu}$ features one power of $g_s$ and chirality flips involving top quark fields are weighted by a power of the top Yukawa coupling $y_t$, assuming minimal flavour violation (MFV) \cite{DAmbrosio:2002vsn}.
 This UV assumption effectively increases the chiral dimension of the effective operators and leads to a shift towards a higher perturbative order in the weakly coupled scenario.
 The corresponding set of operators, together with their $N_{\Lambda}, N_{4 \pi}$, and $N_{\chi}$ assignments are shown in Table \ref{operators_di_higgs_heft}.

 Expanding out all of the $\mathcal{F}(h)$ functionals in powers in the physical Higgs field $h$ and extracting the explicit factors of $\Lambda$ and $4 \pi$ to dimensionally normalize the Wilson coefficients, we obtain the following terms in the HEFT Lagrangian: